 When your heat pump acts up, it’s easy to assume the worst—and picture a hefty repair bill.
 But before you pick up the phone, there are a few simple troubleshooting steps you can take on your own.
 Often, the culprit is something minor that you can fix in just a few minutes, saving you time, money, and a whole lot of stress.
 Think of this as your pre-call checklist.
 Walking through these quick fixes can help you either solve the problem yourself or gather more specific information for your technician, which always leads to a faster, more accurate repair.
 From a dead thermostat battery to a clogged air filter, these common issues can mimic more serious problems.
 Taking a moment to check these things first is a smart move for any homeowner.
 If you try these steps and your system still isn’t working, you’ll know for sure that it’s time to bring in a professional for a closer look.

-Check Your Thermostat Settings and Batteries
+Double-Check Your Thermostat and Batteries

 First things first, let’s look at your heat pump’s command center: the thermostat.
 It might sound obvious, but it’s surprising how often an incorrect setting is the root of the problem.
 Make sure your thermostat is set to “heat” or “cool” as needed and that the temperature is adjusted correctly.
 If the screen is blank or the system isn’t responding, the batteries could be the issue.
 Most digital thermostats run on AA or AAA batteries that need to be replaced every couple of years.
 Swapping them out is a simple fix that could save you the cost of a service call.
 If new batteries don’t solve the problem, you might need professional residential HVAC help.

-Clean or Replace the Air Filter
+Inspect and Change the Air Filter

 Your heat pump needs to breathe, and a dirty air filter is like trying to run a marathon while breathing through a straw.
 When the filter gets clogged with dust, pet dander, and other debris, it restricts airflow.
 This forces your system to work much harder, leading to poor performance, higher energy bills, and even a complete shutdown.
 Check your air filter and replace it if it looks dirty.
 As a general rule, you should change your HVAC filters every three to six months, or more often if you have pets or allergies.
 This simple task is a cornerstone of our Service Maintenance Programs because it has such a huge impact on your system’s health and efficiency.

-Inspect the Circuit Breaker
+See If the Circuit Breaker Tripped

 If your heat pump has lost power completely, the next stop is your home’s electrical panel.
 Find the circuit breaker that controls your HVAC system.
 Sometimes, a power surge can cause the breaker to “trip,” cutting off electricity to the unit as a safety measure.
 If the switch is in the middle or “off” position, flip it firmly to “off” and then back to “on.”
 Wait about ten minutes to see if the system powers back up.
 If the breaker trips again right away, don’t keep resetting it.
 A repeatedly tripping breaker is a sign of a more serious electrical issue that requires a professional technician to diagnose and repair safely.

-Make Sure Vents Are Open and Unblocked
+Ensure All Vents Are Open and Unblocked

 Proper airflow is critical for your heat pump to heat or cool your home evenly.
 Take a quick walk through your house and check all the supply and return vents.
 Make sure they are open and not blocked by furniture, rugs, curtains, or anything else.
 A blocked vent can disrupt the air pressure in your system and prevent conditioned air from circulating where it needs to go.
 In rooms where doors are often closed, air can have trouble returning to the main unit.
 According to the Department of Energy, ensuring air can flow freely is key to efficient operation and overall comfort.